 Until the implementation of this new in Texas, a 17-year old that was convicted for having consensual sexual relations with someone under the age of seventeen was required to register as a sex offender.

 Those individuals that are currently required to register due to a past transaction of this nature may now petition the court to be removed from the registry.
-The questions still remains why it is still a sex crime for a 17-year old to have consensual sex with a 16-year old.
-What are your thoughts?

 If you or someone you know has been charged with this type of crime, please consult with our sex crime lawyers before speaking to anyone.